-NSW public schools support every child to learn, engage and participate at every stage of their education.
+Our schools support every child to learn, engage and participate at every stage of their education

-For some children starting school, their additional learning and support needs have been clearly identified from early childhood.
+For some children starting school, their disability or additional learning and support needs have been clearly identified from early childhood.

 For other children, the need for extra support may not become clear until some way into their schooling.